South East Sussex

 • Town House 1 London Road Bexhill on Sea TN39 3JR Telephone(01424) 211730

 The Castle hotel and pub occupied this prime corner site opposite the Town Hall for many years.
-In 2012 a quality makeover resulted in a modern bar/restaurant with lots of light coloured solid wood furniture and contemporary furnishing.
+It is a modern bar/restaurant with lots of light coloured solid wood furniture and contemporary furnishing.
 Big emphasis on food and sport TV, with screens galore.
 Separate pool room.
 Family friendly and takes a pride in its “zoned garden” retreat.

 • Wheatsheaf 2 Barnhorn Road Bexhill on Sea TN39 4LR Telephone(01424) 316968